How to File for Joint Custody in Arizona

 Parents in Arizona can agree to sole custody or joint custody.
 Of the two, joint custody is the more common agreement – sole custody cases are rare and usually occur only when one parent is unfit or unwilling to care for the child.

 In 2012, Arizona passed Senate Bill 1127, legislation that placed more focus on joint parenting.
 The bill prevents Arizona courts from giving preference to one gender or another during custody proceedings.
-The law was enacted in 2013, and today, the courts are much more likely to grant parenting time to both parents in order to maximize “both parents’ time with the child,” according to the Arizona Republic.
-With this new law, joint custody agreements are only expected to become more common, and the parenting time of each parent is expected to become more equal over time.
-For parents considering divorce or separation, it’s important to know how joint custody works and how it affects children.
+The law was enacted in 2013, and today, the courts are much more likely to grant parenting time to both parents, instead of defaulting to one parent, in order to maximize “both parents’ time with the child,” according to the Arizona Republic.

 What is Joint Custody in Arizona?